Exciter (band): History

 Along with a new guitarist came a new, more melodic sound.
 The band's fourth album, Unveiling the Wicked, was released in 1986 on the Music for Nations label.
 After its release, the band went out on a successful European tour with Motörhead and American power metal band Manowar.
-It was decided at this time that Dan Beehler (who had handled both drums and vocals since the band's inception) would not sing any more.
+It was decided at this time that Dan Beehler (who had handled both drums and vocals since the band's inception) would not sing anymore.
 New vocalist Rob Malnati was hired, and made his debut on the band's self-titled album (a.k.a.
 O.T.T.).
 The album was released in 1988 through the Canadian record label Maze Music.
 A Canadian tour followed, but by early 1989, the band had broken up.

 In 1991, Exciter re-emerged with Beehler on lead vocals again.
 John Ricci also returned to the band.
 Bass duties were handled by new bassist David Ledden.
 The band's first recording with this line-up was the song "Born to Kill" which appeared on a compilation album titled Capitol Punishment, which was released in 1991.
 The same year, the band went on a reunion tour in Canada, which would largely be focused on songs from their first three albums.
 The band's first live album, Better Live than Dead, which was released in 1993, had been recorded during their reunion tour at this time.

 In 1992, the band signed to German metal label Noise Records and recorded their sixth album, Kill After Kill.
 The band went on a three-week European tour with Rage to support it.
 After the tour, the band disappeared for a second time.
 It would be three years before they would be heard from again.

 In March 1996, an almost completely new line-up was announced.
 Ricci was the only returning original member.
 Jacques Bélanger was the new vocalist and Rik Charron and Marc Charron (no relation) would handle drum and bass duties respectively.
 The new line-up played a few well-received gigs in Canada before recording a new album, The Dark Command.
 The album was released in 1997.
-With one of their strongest albums in years, the band went out on a European tour with fellow Canadian heavy metal band Anvil and American thrash metal band Flotsam and Jetsam.
+With one of their strongest albums in years, the band went out on a European tour with Anvil and Flotsam and Jetsam.